More than 450 Hand-Painted Plates by Ceramicist Molly Hatch to be Installed in High Lobby

 The historic source plates depict realistic flora and fauna in the Chelsea “Hans Sloane” style of the early 1750s.
 The influential Chelsea Physic Garden, a botanical garden founded by the Society of Apothecaries in London in 1673, was leased by collector Hans Sloane and likely inspired neighboring factory porcelain decorators.

-The High’s installation will be the largest ever produced by Hatch, who has worked on previous projects with the Metropolitan Museum of Art and Museum of Fine Arts, Boston.
-Hatch also designs her own line for national clothing, accessories and home décor retailer Anthropologie.
+The High’s installation will be the largest ever produced by Hatch.
+She has created other works based on source material from the Metropolitan Museum of Art and Museum of Fine Arts, Boston.
+Hatch also designs her own line of products for national retailers such as Anthropologie.

 “I am thrilled to work with such a talented contemporary artist as Molly and to have the outcome be such a dynamic and monumental acquisition for the High.
 One of the most exciting aspects of ‘Physic Garden’ is seeing the historic decorative arts and design collection through the lens of a creative young artist.
 We can’t wait for our visitors to experience this new work as well as revisit our important and beloved collection of English ceramics,” says Sarah Schleuning, curator of decorative arts and design at the High.

-Hatch often sources historic works to make a contemporary counterpart, however this project marks the first time she is sourcing historic decorative arts to create a site-specific “plate painting.”
+Hatch often sources historic works to make a contemporary counterpart, however this project marks the first time she is sourcing historic decorative arts from a museum collection to create a site-specific “plate painting.”
 To create the “plate painting,” Hatch digitally altered high-resolution images of the surface decoration of the source material to draft a new composition.
-She altered the original color, scale and composition of the Chelsea designs and then projected the new images onto 475 dinner plates (each 9.5 inches in diameter).
+She altered the original color, scale and composition of the Chelsea designs and then projected the new images onto 456 dinner plates (each 9.5 inches in diameter).
 She then hand-painted each plate using the projected image as a guide.

 “I encourage the viewer to see ceramics as a part of the fine art continuum – viewing plates as one would view a painting,” said Hatch.
 “For this installation, I’ve re-worked the surface imagery to create a new composition that reflects the historic.
 The artwork becomes an exploration of the relationship between the historic and the contemporary – crossing over categories of decorative art, design and fine art.”